Magneet/Horizon_Rest_API_Python/vmware_horizon.md

     :   Removes the associated custom icon from the application pool.

         Requires application_pool_id as string
         Available for Horizon 8 2103 and later.

+    `delete_farm(self, farm_id: str) ‑> list`
+    :   Deletes a farm.

+        Requires id of a RDS Farm
+        Available for Horizon 8 2103 and later.

     `delete_machine(self, machine_id: str, delete_from_multiple_pools: bool = False, force_logoff: bool = False, delete_from_disk: bool = False)`